Kwaku Sintim-Misa

 Kwaku Sintim-Misa aka "KSM" (born 1956) is a Ghanaian actor, director, satirist, talk show host, and author.
-He also has his own shows on radio and television.
+He also has his shows on radio and television.
 He is the host of The KSM Show.

 Early life

 KSM was born the fifth of six siblings on December 5, 1956, in the city of Kumasi.
 He attended UST Primary School, the Presbyterian Boys' Senior High School, and Prempeh College.
 After completing college, he received specialized training at the renowned National Film and Television Institute in Accra Ghana.

-Anxious for deeper investigation into the performing arts, KSM left Africa to major in acting and directing at Trinity College in Connecticut, United States.
+Anxious for deeper knowledge in performing arts, KSM left Africa to major in acting and directing at Trinity College in Connecticut, United States.
 He subsequently earned a Master of Fine Arts in film production from New York University.